 So whether you adopt new capabilities or not, if you are ‘old marketing’ and you want to really tackle your gender and diversity issues, there are a few new attitudes you could adopt:

 1.Stop making it a personality contest.
 Firstly, stop promoting people who have a certain type of confidence over people who are capable, or people who pretend to have solutions to problems they don’t understand over people who raise problems they can fix through collaboration.
-Secondly, stop expecting women to apply for ‘wishlist’ jobs, because there is evidence to show that many are less likely to put their hands up for things they can’t do perfectly, whereas young men are more likely to have a crack, even if they are just as short of experience (or even more so).
+Secondly, stop expecting diverse candidates to apply for ‘wishlist’ jobs, because there is evidence to show that less ‘entitled’ candidates are unlikely to put their hands up for things they can’t do perfectly, even when they are capable of learning fast, whereas more entitled candidates will just assume that 60% is enough and the rest they will figure out.

 2. Stop paying women less than men.
 Just pay the same amount for the same job.
 Simple.
 Women are starting to recognise that consultancy rates are equal across gender and female entrepreneurs are performing exceptionally well, so if you want to keep your female talent, be competitive and ethical.